Skip to main content

 Attachment

-1. Guimaras Inflation for Bottom 30% Income HHs The Guimaras inflation for the bottom 30% income HHs slowed further to 0.2 % in April 2025 from 0.7 % in March 2025, bringing the provincial average…
+1. Guimaras Inflation for Bottom 30% Income HHs The Guimaras inflation for the bottom 30% income HHs moved faster to 0.4 % in May 2025 from 0.2 % in April 2025, bringing the provincial average…